tylerjosephrose/CloudComputingHW2/README.md

 3. Install all requirements with `python3 -m pip install -r requirements.txt`
 4. Load the fixture which has all the original weather information in it `python3 manage.py loaddata Forecast/fixtures.json`
 5. Start the app `sudo python3 manage.py runserver 0.0.0.0:80`

+## How To Use
+Once you have it installed, you can hit your ip locally by going to your local ip and making any http requests as mentioned in the Weather Database API section.
+To see examples of python code that can hit the api's take a look at validate_hw2.py which can be used to verify that all of the provided apis work.
+The validate_hw2.py can by run with `python2 validate_hw2.py <address>/api`.
+If you are running validation from the same machine, the address can just be 127.0.0.1.